Albanese kernels and Griffiths groups: Introduction

 \subsection{Acknowledgements}

 I thank Claire Voisin for mentioning the article \cite{ggp} of Green-Griffiths-Paranjape in the early stages of this work.
 Inspiration from \cite{ggp} will be obvious in \S \ref{s.lef}; I also drew inspiration from Katz's exposé on Griffiths' theorem in SGA 7 \cite{katz}.
 I thank Spencer Bloch for ignoring Corollary \ref{C1}, but asking the right question which led to Theorems \ref{T2} and \ref{T3}.
 Thanks also to Wayne Raskind for asking a question which led to Corollary \ref{C2}.
-Finally, I thank Yves André and Anna Cadoret for their generous help, including numerous exchanges without which completing the proofs of these theorems would have been hazardous (in a French or an English sense).
+I thank Yves André and Anna Cadoret as well for their generous help, including numerous exchanges without which completing the proofs of these theorems would have been hazardous (in a French or an English sense).
+I am especially grateful to Yves Andr\'e for pointing out a gap in a (perhaps too optimistic) version of Theorem \ref{t1V}, and for accepting to add an appendix to fill this gap.
+Finally, I thank the referee for several helpful comments, especially for pointing out a reference I had missed in \cite{jannsen2}.